 The sun has finally pulled up his socks and got his hat on, which means that we all want to permanently be in a beer garden, wearing a pair of sunnies and clutching a cold pint of beer.

-The demise of Y Mochyn Du gave rise to Bragdy a Chegin (that's 'Brewhouse & Kitchen' for non-Welsh-seakers) - and it's a bit different from a traditional pub.
-They brew their own, unique craft beers on-site, as well as matching every dish on the menu to a style of beer, and they have plenty of outdoor space (including bookable 'beach huts'.
+The demise of Y Mochyn Du gave rise to Bragdy a Chegin (that's 'Brewhouse & Kitchen' for non-Welsh-seakers), and this place is just a little bit different from a traditional pub.
+These guys brew their own, unique craft beers on-site, as well as matching every dish on the menu to a style of beer, and they have plenty of outdoor space (including bookable 'beach huts'.

 Where: Sophia Close, Cardiff, CF11 9HW